Every week, sister iPhone and iPad site FingerGaming

 Data comes courtesy of Apple's public sales information.
 All titles in the App Store's "Games" category are considered in chart rankings.

-This week's top-grossing iPhone games are:
+This week's top-grossing iPhone titles are:

 1. Angry Birds